Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/charactersheet.md

 # Character Sheets

 A more advanced way to create puppet warp animations can be done with character sheets.
 Character sheets require you to use a cut-up version of your character which separates your character into its different limbs / pieces.
 This allows for more complex and more accurate animations to be created as parts can freely move and overlap without the image becoming distorted.
-It is not necessary to achieve good results with puppet warp but it can make a big difference dependening on what you want to do. **You can still follow along the other tutorials of the puppet warp section, even if you don't rely on character sheets.**
+It is not necessary to achieve good results with puppet warp but it can make a big difference depending on what you want to do. **You can still follow along the other tutorials of the puppet warp section, even if you don't rely on character sheets.**

 You should have read and understood the [Puppet Warp Introduction Guide](/scene/puppet-warp/introduction) before attempting this tutorial.